cms-patatrack/pixeltrack-standalone/README.md

 to experiment the use of NVIDIA's implementation of `std::execution::par` with `nvc++` and in conjunction with direct CUDA code.

+`stdpar` implementation requires a c++20 implementation of the c++ standard library (atomic_ref, ranges).
+It has only been tested with the GCC 11.2.0 implementation, `libstdc++`.

+As it is work-in-progress and contains CUDA Kernels, it currently only supports `nvc++`.
+Other compilers will eventually be supported once Kernels have been ported to their `stdpar` equivalent.

+`stdpar` implementation only supports a single GPU.
+A multi-gpus implementation would require either multiple processes or using vendor-specific APIs.

 ## Code structure

 The project is split into several programs, one (or more) for each